ullricma/WGEO/README.md

 # WGEO
-This project was part of semester 3 and 4 in the master degree program Socio-economics at the Vienna University of Business and Economics (WU)
+This group project was part of semester 3 and 4 in the master degree program Socio-economics at the Vienna University of Business and Economics (WU).

 Abstract: